-The unit of certification should document and make public its statement regarding respect for the association and collective bargaining rights of employees, workers (including migrants), and contractors.
+The unit of certification must document and make public its statement regarding the Respect for employees and workers -migrants and contractors to be able to associate and carry out collective bargaining if they so decide.

-The unit of certification will have a policy for the protection of children and the prohibition of child labour.
-This policy will be extended and explained to suppliers.
+The unit of certification will have a policy to protect children and the prohibition of child labor.
+It extends and 6.4 explains this policy to its suppliers.